 This should go without saying, but I've seen many new cosmetologists fail to rebook their clients.
 Most clients who don't book an appointment while they're in your salon never come back.
 Repeat business is the at the absolute core of being a successful independent contractor.
 A client who comes back is one less client you have to find through advertising.
 Offer your client the opportunity to rebook with you while they're still enamored with the fabulous job you just did!
-If you're having trouble rebooking click HERE
+Here is some advice if you're having trouble rebooking.

 10. Don't Criticize Your Competition